There’s plenty of room for veggies on the keto eating regimen.

 “Spinach fits in many meals, raw or cooked,” Bell says.
 “When it’s raw, it gives a mild, almost sweet flavor; cooked from fresh or frozen tends to be a bit more acidic.
 Hence, raw works well for keto-eaters in a salad or smoothie.
 Cooked, it can be as simple as a butter and garlic sauté or in an omelet or soup.”

-Tomatoes can help you enjoy some of the flavors of high-carb comfort foods — like pasta or pizza — that you wouldn’t consume on the keto regimen.
+Many people consider it to be a vegetable, but technically, tomato is a fruit.
+Tomatoes can help you enjoy some of the flavors of high-carb comfort foods — like pasta or pizza — that you can’t consume on the keto regimen.

 One cup of tomatoes has about 7 grams of carbohydrates and 2.2 grams of fiber.
-Tomatoes provide phytonutrientlike lycopene and plenty of potassium.
+Tomatoes are also a good source of potassium, which helps the body regulate the body’s fluid balance and heart and muscle contractions.

 To use tomatoes as an Italian-keto fix, sauté them and add Parmesan cheese.
 Or, serve them raw with basil and mozzarella.
 You could also poach eggs in a pan of chopped tomatoes with extra virgin olive oil and garlic, topped with Parmesan cheese.